sonatype-nexus-community/the-cla/README.md

 Move on to the next section!

-#### App environment configuration
+#### App Environment Configuration

-Configuration of `the-cla` is handled via a `.env` file in the repo (this is ignored by git by default, so you don't check in secrets):
+Configuration of `the-cla` is handled via a `.env` file in the repo (this is ignored by git by default, so you don't check in secrets) OR you can set the same environment variables using your preferred method in a Kubernetes world - see [main.tf](./main.tf) for an example as to how we use Environment Variables when deploying to Kubernetes.

 A `.example.env` has been provided that looks similar to the following: